modware-org/docs/README.md

 Why do we think our solution is the best?
 Because we never create plastic entities, pseudo-languages.
-We base projects with standard standards, APIFoundation provides them in a modularized form.
+We base projects with standard standards, StandardsWare provides them in a modularized form.

 ## What we offer You?